 Takanori Ono, President

-I would like to reiterate my sincere thanks to shareholders and investors for their understanding, and I look forward to your continued support.
+I would like to express my appreciation to our shareholders and investors for their understanding, and look forward to your continued support of these efforts.